bomoko/LagoonizeLumen/README.md

 ```

 You might wonder what's with all the _Drupal_?
 Well, Amazee is one of the premier Drupal shops, and a lot of the tooling is built around Drupal.
 We'll get around to building Lumen specific images soon enough though.

+### Attribution

+This setup is mostly a rip off of the [Amazeeio Wordpress example](https://github.com/amazeeio/wordpress-example).
+Thanks, chaps.